tarwn/lessthandot-hugo/blogs/content/posts/2010-12-30-red-gate-sql-monitor.md

   5. Auto shrink
   6. Active transactions

 All of this information is a must to make a first round suggestion on why a log file may be growing rapidly.
 Something that would help this view greatly would be a last backup column in the File area.
-This comes out of the question, “Why is my log growing out of control”.
+This comes out of the question, "Why is my log growing out of control".
 Failure to back up your logs in Full recovery model is typically the reason for that.

 <div class="image_block">
   <a href="/media/blogs/DataMgmt/-8.png?mtime=1293723945"><img src="/wp-content/uploads/blogs/DataMgmt/-8.png?mtime=1293723945" alt="" width="541" height="400" /></a>